So you’ve decided to sell your home. Congratulations! It’s a big step, and definitely a life-changing event not to be taken lightly.

 - What to do when the agent arrives:

-When the agent arrives, walk him or her though your home explaining what you love about it or how it’s helped accommodate your family.
+When the agent arrives, walk her though your home explaining what you love about it or how it’s helped accommodate your family.
 Talk about charming features, square footage, neighborhood amenities or proximity to shopping, schools, events you enjoy, and any other practical or functional facts.

 It’s important to make sure you disclose any upgrades or repairs you might have done and when.
 Also let the agent know if they were completed professionally.
 This will come into play later on when the buyer’s lender eventually asks you to provide clean title for the home and copies of all lien waivers associated with any work completed.
 If you feel there are any negative factors to your homes current condition, make the agent aware immediately and ask for a professional opinion by a certified inspector to have a look at it.
 It’s better to know all of your issues (if any) going into the process, not three weeks into escrow.